Register a Texas Foreign LLC

 How long does it take for Texas to process the Application for Registration?

-Online filings take 3 business days to be processed.
-Expedited filings are returned in 2 days.
-Normal mail or fax filings take about 7 business days plus additional time for mailing.
-In-person filings are returned in 2 business days.
+Texas takes about 3 business days to process online filings, and returns expedited (add $25) filings in 2 days.
+Mail or fax filings take about 7 business days plus additional time for mailing.
+Filing in person, directly with the state, will get your application processed in 2 business days.

 Texas Foreign LLC Registration FAQ